JohnSnowLabs/johnsnowlabs/docs/_posts/kolia1985/2024-08-14-checkbox_section_detector_v1_en.md

 ## Description

-Models detects  sections with check-boxes on the image document.
+Model detects  sections with check-boxes on the image document.

 ## Predicted Entities